Mowje/node-ths/README.md

 Returns a boolean indicating whether the process pool is running or not

+__ths_pool.isOptimalPool()__ :

+Returns whether the pool is optimal.
+If it isn't, restarting the pool will make it optimal again (Hidden Services will be re-splitted across a lower number of processes)

 __ths_pool.createHiddenService(serviceName, ports, [saveNow])__ :

 Creates a new tor hidden service :